mathiassoeholm/dotfiles/nvim/.config/nvim/keybindings.md

 - <leader>d - show error for current line.
 - ( or ) jump to previous or next diagnostic in current buffer.

+## Telescope
+- C-x - Go to file selection as a horizontal split
+- C-v - Go to file selection as a vertical split

 ## Special

 - C-t - Toggle terminal